atomvm/AtomVM/src/platforms/rtems/README.md

 mkimage -l src/platforms/rtems/build-grisp2/AtomVM-grisp2.zImage
 ```

-For the first boot, copy `AtomVM-grisp2.zImage` to a FAT SD card as `zImage`
+For the first boot, copy `AtomVM-grisp2.zImage` to the first FAT SD-card
-and copy the build's `oftree` beside it.
-Select the SD boot entry in barebox
+partition as `zImage` and copy the build's `oftree` beside it.
+Copy
-if an existing eMMC application takes precedence.
-Do not overwrite eMMC
+`src/platforms/rtems/build/rtems_grisp2.avm` as `app.avm` to exercise the SD
+loader.
+Install `boards/grisp2/atomvm.conf` as `loader/entries/atomvm.conf`
+on the same partition so barebox can find the image and device tree.
+See
-until the serial smoke test succeeds.
+the [installation guide](boards/grisp2/INSTALL.md) for serial console setup
+and SD boot selection.

 The smoke test prints `{atomvm_grisp2,rtems}`, `{grisp2,uart,ok}`,
 `{grisp2,led,ok}`, `{grisp2,gpio,high}` or `{grisp2,gpio,low}`, and